-The company is called Digit.co, and they're a free online and FDIC insured savings account that helps you to save regularly, without feeling a pinch.
+The company is called Digit.co, and they're an online and FDIC insured savings account that helps you to save regularly, without feeling a pinch.
 The account automates the savings process and make it painless by taking small amounts from your checking, and transferring them to a Digit savings account throughout the month.

 Today I thought I would do a in depth review of Digit.co, talk about what they do, and do a quick walk-through as I sign up for the service.

 UPDATE: Check out my Digit.co and WiseBanyan automatic saving and investing challenge here.

 Digit.co was launched as a beta program back in August of 2014 by founder Ethan Bloch.
 It quickly received 2.5 million in seed money, led by Baseline Ventures but also including Freestyle Capital, Upside Partnership, Google Ventures and Operative Capital.

 Founder Ethan Bloch talks about how he came up with the idea for Digit in a recent interview: